How to Price Art Commissions: Your Art Pricing Guide

 There is a misconception that if you excel at something then it must be ‘easy’.
 Someone who is able to paint fluidly and at speed may well have spent half a lifetime getting to that point, but the public is oblivious.

-All the public sees are the results and that is what they are buying into.
+All the public sees are the end results and that is what they are buying into.
 They look at the image and make their instant judgment.
-It’s other artists who look at the process.
+It’s mostly other artists who look at the process.

 That’s why some 5-minute doodle can outsell a highly accomplished piece of work.
 It’s the difference between ‘quirky and fun’ and right for the intended space, as opposed to ‘crafted and clever’ and out of place entirely.

-Pricing Art Commissions: Final Thoughts
+How to Price Art Commissions: Final Thoughts

 If there was a proven formula for pricing art commissions then I’d have found it by now.